mafahmy/my-reads-app/README.md

 This repository is the starter code for _all_ Udacity students.
 Therefore, we most likely will not accept pull requests.

 For details, check out [CONTRIBUTING.md](CONTRIBUTING.md).

+## The project is done using functional componnent

+- I used hooks to set the states and to get the data from the API
+- The project is a single page APP
+- The project is about controlling Data around the UI
+- Moving books from one category to the other
+- Searching for books on the Database with the ability to add them to any category
+- navigation is done useing React router